 research center, the University began offering undergraduate

-the nation, Catholic University consists of ten schools that award
+education in 1904.
+Catholic University consists of ten

 philosophy, and theology.
 Theological College, the University

 seminary, prepares men for the priesthood who come from many

 Many first-time visitors to campus are captivated by the

 University’s expansive campus with 176 tree-lined, rolling acres,

 which contains 48 major buildings and residence halls, with more

 than 2,000 students living on campus.
 The campus is the largest and

 greenest of any college or university in Washington, D.C., and the

 skyline is dominated by the adjacent majestic Basilica of the